szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1320:** Make Flail of Ages +5 allow Haste and Improved Haste

-I think everyone agrees that this type of restriction (Free ACtion) makes the weapons immediately less appealing.
+I think everyone agrees that this type of restriction (Free Action) makes the weapons immediately less appealing.

 **Component 1321:** Make Bone Club +2, +3 against undead's effect reflect the description better and improve it slightly

-This makes the club slightly more powerful (+3 in all respects), is more shamanic, and more damaging to undead: acts as +5 against them, with THAC0 bonus of +5 against undead, undead take +4 damage, and spectral undead take +8
+This makes the club slightly more powerful (+3 in all respects), more shamanic, and more damaging to undead: acts as +5 against them, with THAC0 bonus of +5 against undead, undead take +4 damage, and spectral undead take +8

 **Component 1323:** Make Azuredge act properly as a +3 weapon